Sep 27 – Nov 20

 GeoYear is open to individuals who are considering or who have already embarked upon a leadership path in life.

-If you’re one of the 12 selected, you’re in for 8 weeks of immersion in natural and cultural diversity tackling real-life challenges in the community and environmental service and scientific fieldwork.
+If you’re one of the chosen, eight weeks of immersion in natural and cultural diversity, tackling real-life challenges in the community, and environmental service and scientific fieldwork await you.

 Get ready for rigorous coaching and high expectations from your peers and mentors for breakthrough achievement.